npci/falcon/helm-charts/fabric-ops/README.md

 | `admin_identity` | Any valid Admin user identity array in `ica_endpoint`.
 [Refer](#Admin-identity) | `[]` |

-## How to add new Order node into a running hyperpedger fabric network ?
+## How to add new Orderer node into a running hyperpedger fabric network ?

 | Parameter                | Description             | Default        |
 | ------------------------ | ----------------------- | -------------- |